selforganising/foundersandcoders/_includes/faq.md

 **What will I learn?**
 You will learn how to create software and build web applications using *JavaScript*, *Node.js*, and a wide variety of libaries and tools.

+**How long does the course run for?**
+Eight weeks.

+**Where is the course based?**
+In Camden Town.

+**How often does the course run?**
+Three times a year.

 **What are the hours of study?**
-The minimum commitment is eight weeks on-site Monday to Friday, 10am-6pm.
+The minimum commitment is Monday to Friday, 10am-6pm.
 There is homework, too.

 **How is the classroom organised?**
 The course is project-based with 16 students working in teams of four.
 Students take turns to deliver seminars, run code reviews, manage projects, and edit their team's online presence.

-**How much does it cost?**
-There are no fees.

 **What are the main reasons I should take this course?**
 The skills it will give you.
 The quality of the learning experience.
 The Founders & Coders community.

+**How much does it cost?**
+There are no fees.

 **Who is this course suitable for?**
 There are no academic requirements, but not everyone will be suited to the style of learning this course requires.
 You need to be self-motivated, prepared to work long hours, and committed to collaborative working.
 Coding also requires a deep curiosity about how things work and a certain stubbornness in the face of repeated failure.